 OAEC offers the longest consistently running two-week Permaculture Design Certification course in the West.
 Immerse yourself in information, ideas and inspiration on how to design sustainable, regenerative systems in balance with your home ecosystem.

 Our School Garden Teacher Training supports schools to integrate the school garden into multiple subject areas using place-based, experiential learning.

 Miriam Volat works personally and professionally to promote health in all systems.
-She has worked professionally as a facilitator, researcher, educator, small farm advocate and community organizer to increase broad-based community resiliency.
-Her work has focused on food, agriculture and water systems and the important intersection of biological and socio-cultural diversity.
-She has an M.S. in Vegetable Crops from UC Davis with an emphasis in Soil Ecology and Nutrient Cycling and a BA in Political Science and Environmental Studies.
-Her academic research has focused both on preventing nitrogen pollution to groundwater from non-point agricultural sources and small farm viability.
+She works as a facilitator, researcher, educator, small farm advocate and community organizer to increase broad-based community and ecological resiliency.
+Her work focuses on food, agriculture and water systems and the intersection of biological and socio-cultural diversity.
+Miriam teaches in our Permaculture Design Certification course and directs both our compost toilet research and our onsite/decentralized water policy work.
+She has never stopped exploring nutrient cycles and soil ecology, the emphasis of her M.S. work in the UC Davis Vegetable Crops Dept. She also has degrees in Political Science and Environmental Studies.
 Since 1995, Miriam has facilitated multi stakeholder processes with policy and community organizing impacts, strategic planning and decision-making processes for organizations working to sustain our ecosystems, community visioning, food-system assessment and design processes.
-She has also designed and run communication, leadership and team building trainings for university, business, non-profit and personal development groups.
-Miriam serves as Board Chair of Sonoma Counties’ Daily Acts Organization and previously served on the Board of Directors of an International Cultural Preservation funding organization.
+Miriam serves as Board Member of Sonoma Counties’ Daily Acts Organization and is the Co-Director of The Permaculture Skills Center.